ANS-Awards

 Magdalena Mania, Award winner at UCL (University College London), submitted an essay on: “De burger gaat naar het gevecht kijken”, “The Arnhem Oosterbeek War Cemetery and Dutch memory of the Second World War”.
 The essay was published in the Autumn & Winter Newsletter.

 The 2019 winners are Robert Heaney from The University of Sheffield and Lucelle Pardoe from UCL (University College London).
-The PDFs of their essays can de viewed by clicking the download link.

 Robert Heaney, Award winner, The University of Sheffield, submitted an essay on: “The multicultural narratives of Britain and the Netherlands as reflected in various levels of contemporary society.”
 The essay was published in the Summer Newsletter.